No Pain - No Gain? How To Deal With Injury?

 Franziska: Apart from badly healed acute injuries, what else can cause chronic injuries?

-It becomes obvious that injuries we think we acquired in class could as well be the result from muscular imbalances due to our life situation.
+It becomes obvious that injuries we think we acquired in class could as well be the result of muscular imbalances due to our life situation.

 Or the other way around, take for example a hip misalignment: the person might have pain walking but feels nothing during ballet class because of the adrenalin rush.
 So the dancer practices more than he or she should thereby make the problem worse.
 This might not cause too much damage if this person has been trained well with a proper technique since childhood but it can be quite different for someone who started (or re-started) ballet as an adult.